 We are a RESIST-funded group located at CSSB Hamburg and part of Hannover Medical School.
-We are associated with the Leibniz Institute of Virology (LIV).

 Viruses assemble in a complex order of consecutive morphogenesis events.
 Our research aims to illuminate the spatiotemporal regulation of these morphogenesis events at the single-particle level.
 We use three-dimensional live-cell microscopy to quantify the kinetics and dynamics of viral macromolecular complexes in living cells at the single-particle level and create computational pipelines to analyze large image datasets.
 Correlative electron microscopy complements our measurements with ultrastructural data on cellular organization.
 Proteome-wide structural predictions of viral proteins and their interactions now enable structural systems biology of virus morphogenesis.